eun2ce/cursoragent.nvim/README.md

 # cursoragent.nvim

 A Neovim plugin for seamless integration with Cursor Agent CLI.
-Provides terminal-based interface with multi-instance support, automatic file refresh, and support for multiple Cursor Agent modes.
+Provides terminal-based interface with MCP server support, automatic file refresh, diff visualization, and support for multiple Cursor Agent modes.

 ## Demo

 ![Demo](./assets/demo.gif)

-> **Note**: This plugin is inspired by [xTacobaco/cursor-agent.nvim](https://github.com/xTacobaco/cursor-agent.nvim) and [greggh/claude-code.nvim](https://github.com/greggh/claude-code.nvim).
-While the original cursor-agent.nvim provides a minimal floating terminal interface, this plugin adds multi-instance support, file refresh, window management, and support for Cursor Agent's different modes, drawing inspiration from claude-code.nvim's comprehensive feature set.
+> **Note**: This plugin ports and adapts code from [greggh/claude-code.nvim](https://github.com/greggh/claude-code.nvim) to work with Cursor Agent CLI.
+The MCP server implementation, diff functionality, selection tracking, and file explorer integrations are ported from claude-code.nvim with modifications for Cursor Agent compatibility.
+The original terminal interface concept is inspired by [xTacobaco/cursor-agent.nvim](https://github.com/xTacobaco/cursor-agent.nvim).

 ## Requirements